Karen (film): Production

-Principal photography commenced in Georgia in December 2020.
-Filming took place in various locations, including the Chestnut Hill subdivision in Acworth, Georgia.
-The production wrapped in February 2021.
+Principal photography began in Georgia, Georgia in December 2020.

 Release

 In August 2021, Quiver Distribution acquired the North American distribution rights to Karen.
 The film was subsequently released both theatrically and on demand on September 3, 2021.

 Reception

 Critical response

 Karen was overwhelmingly panned by critics upon its release.
-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 17% based on 24 reviews, with an average rating of 2.3/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 17% based on 24 reviews.

 Nick Allen of RogerEbert.com criticized the film’s lack of direction, stating that it "is clueless about how to be a thriller, in either a serious or tongue-in-cheek way."
 He added, "Even with the most basic forms of gratuitous schlock, Karen does not try."
 Michael Nordine of Variety wrote that "anyone subjected to this... will want to get out of the theater as quickly as possible."
 He called the film a "parade of clichés" and criticized its lack of depth and tension.
 Nordine also pointed out its "shaky production values" and "painfully unsubtle script," concluding that it failed both as a thriller and a satire.

-In the Chicago Sun-Times, Richard Roeper called Karen a "poorly executed tale of a hateful racist," arguing that it "contains no valuable insight or social commentary" and "simply plays like a Greatest Hits... of horrific, racist, hateful behavior."
-He further likened the film to "an extended SNL parody of a Jordan Peele film."
+Richard Roeper of Chicago Sun-Times, called Karen a "poorly executed tale of a hateful racist," arguing that it "contains no valuable insight or social commentary" and "simply plays like a Greatest Hits... of horrific, racist, hateful behavior."
+He further added that the film is "an extended SNL parody of a Jordan Peele film."
 Elizabeth Weitzman of TheWrap described the film as a "genuine jaw-dropper on multiple levels."
-She noted that the film fails as a thriller due to its lack of surprises or twists and also fails as a cultural critique, stating that it delivers its messages "with all the subtlety of a meme."
+She noted that delivers its messages "with all the subtlety of a meme."